Houlihan Lokey (HLI)

 If debt levels are too high, there could be difficulties in meeting obligations, especially during economic downturns or periods of rising interest rates if the debt has variable-rate payments.

-11. Key Takeaways from Houlihan Lokey’s Q3 Results
+10. Key Takeaways from Houlihan Lokey’s Q4 Results

-It was good to see Houlihan Lokey beat analysts’ EPS expectations this quarter.
-We were also happy its revenue narrowly outperformed Wall Street’s estimates.
-Overall, we think this was a decent quarter with some key metrics above expectations.
-The stock remained flat at $199.29 immediately following the results.
+It was encouraging to see Houlihan Lokey beat analysts’ revenue expectations this quarter.
+We were also glad its EPS outperformed Wall Street’s estimates.
+Overall, this print had some key positives.
+The stock remained flat at $180.54 immediately following the results.

-There is a lot to like about Houlihan Lokey.
-First of all, the company’s revenue growth was impressive over the last five years.
-And while its pre-tax profit margin didn’t move over the last five years, its stellar ROE suggests it has been a well-run company historically.
-Additionally, Houlihan Lokey’s remarkable EPS growth over the last five years shows its profits are trickling down to shareholders.
+There are numerous reasons why we think Houlihan Lokey is one of the best financials companies out there.
+For starters, its revenue growth was impressive over the last five years.
+And while its declining pre-tax profit margin shows the business has become less efficient, its stellar ROE suggests it has been a well-run company historically.
+Additionally, Houlihan Lokey’s solid EPS growth over the last five years shows its profits are trickling down to shareholders.

-Houlihan Lokey’s P/E ratio based on the next 12 months is 21.8x.
-Looking across the spectrum of financials businesses, Houlihan Lokey’s fundamentals clearly illustrate it’s a special business.
-We like the stock at this price.
+Houlihan Lokey’s P/E ratio based on the next 12 months is 21.5x.
+Analyzing the financials landscape today, Houlihan Lokey’s positive attributes shine bright.
+We think it’s one of the best businesses in our coverage and like the stock at this price.